 You’ll also want to know how competitive the referral landscape is in your region.
 With consolidation on the rise, smaller practices may have a harder time competing with POPTS and large corporations for physician referrals.
-As we explained here, “physicians who are part of a large system are, understandably, referring patients to PTs who also are in that system.”
+As we explained in this blog post, “physicians who are part of a large system are, understandably, referring patients to PTs who also are in that system.”
 If that’s the case for your practice, then you’ll want to consider two approaches (according to referral marketing experts Bruce Watson and Heidi Jannenga):

 - Market to patients first—before they go to their primary care provider for a referral.
 That way, they’ll be more likely to take advantage of direct access and either see you first or ask their primary care provider for a referral to see you specifically.

 - Use outcomes and patient loyalty data (as well as thought leadership and a focus on long-term relationship building) to demonstrate to physicians that “you can address their needs—and their patient’s needs—better than their in-house team.”

 Does your state allow for direct access?

 This is actually somewhat of a trick question, because all 50 states allow for some form of direct access, which means at the very least, PTs can provide an initial evaluation before they must involve a physician—and that can help establish you as a primary care coordinator for patients with musculoskeletal conditions.
 So, no matter where you practice—or who your ideal patient is—you really should devote some of your marketing efforts to raising awareness among consumers.
 After all, more and more patients are performing online research about their providers and healthcare options—and increasing brand awareness is good for the profession as well as individual practices.